wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 2. Run ``/var/ossec/bin/verify-agent-conf``:

-    Each time you make a change to the ``agent.conf`` file, it is important to check for configuration errors.
+    Each time you make a change to the ``shared/agent.conf`` file, it is important to check for configuration errors.
 If any errors are reported by this check, they must be fixed before the next step.
 Failure to perform this step may allow errors to be pushed to agents which may prevent the agents from running.
 At that point, it is very likely that you will be forced to visit each agent manually to recover them.

 3. Push the configuration to the agents:

     With every agent keepalive (10 seconds default), the agent sends to the manager the checksum of its merge.md file and the manager compares it with the current one.
 If the received checksum differs from the available one, the Wazuh manager pushes the new file to the agent.
 The agent will start using the new configuration after being restarted.

-    .. note:: Restarting the manager will make the new ``agent.conf`` file available to the agents more quickly.
+    .. note:: Restarting the manager will make the new ``shared/agent.conf`` file available to the agents more quickly.

 4. Confirm that the agent received the configuration: